shiftyp/rest-in-space/setup.md

       res.json({ message: 'Hello, world!' });
     });
     ```
 - **Middleware**: Process requests before they reach route handlers.
-These are used for "cross-cutting" concerns like logging, error handling, and generic data processing.
+These are used for "cross-cutting" concerns like authorization, logging, error handling, and generic data processing.
 For example, a middleware callback that logs the time of a request might look like this:
     ```javascript
     router.use((req, res, next) => {
       console.log('Time:', Date.now());